MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Analysis of the Results and Discussion

-On the other hand, Figures \ref{fig:ReactionAUCPRC:MutantCircuit-1} and \ref{fig:ReactionAUCPRC:MutantCircuit-2} show the AUC-PRC scores for the mutants in Circuit-1 and Circuit-2 respectively.
+Finally, Figures \ref{fig:ReactionAUCPRC:MutantCircuit-1} and \ref{fig:ReactionAUCPRC:MutantCircuit-2} show the AUC-PRC scores for the internal anomalies in Circuit-1 and Circuit-2 respectively.
 In this case, we can see that \tool's performance is almost completely unaffected even if we account for up to 40 frames (around four seconds) of latency.
 This should be realistically more than enough reaction time even if \tool's processing is performed in a separate computational unit communicating with the LeoRover.
-On the other hand, both baselines show a steady degradation in their effectiveness if any amount of latency is accounted for.
+On the other hand, most baselines show a steady degradation in their effectiveness if any amount of latency is accounted for.
 Since SelfOracle derives its uncertainty scores purely from the DNN inputs (i.e., the camera images), it makes sense that most uncertain behaviors are identified shortly before the out-of-bounds occurs, which causes its efficiency to degrade if we account for some latency.
 Conversely, \tool does consider the DNN output, which can make it more sensitive to the DNN's internal behavior and allow it to identify mutants early.
+MC Dropout, which is a white-box approach, does show more effectiveness than the other baselines, particularly in Circuit-2, although not as much as \tool.
 Despite being a white-box approach, Ensemble does not seem to identify uncertain behaviors until shortly before the out-of-bounds occurs, as the graphs show a steady degradation of AUC-PRC comparable with SelfOracle's.